MY STORY

 Nurturing Learners in the Art & Science

-Nurturing learners in the art and science of beekeeping in the Long Island context is Chris Kelly’s passion.
-As a committed educator, he has reached a broad spectrum of beekeepers, from novice to the advanced.
-His depth of experience at both the hobbyist and professional levels gives Chris a unique ability to address the concerns of both.
-The onset of colony collapse disorder has highlighted the critical need to be able to bridge the historical perspective with current day needs.
-Chris excels at this.
+Nurturing learners in the art and science of beekeeping within the Long Island environment is Chris Kelly’s passion.
+As a committed educator, he has guided a broad spectrum of beekeepers—from beginners taking their first steps to advanced practitioners refining their craft.
+His depth of experience at both the hobbyist and professional levels gives him a unique ability to address the challenges and goals of each.

 Honey is a remarkably fragile commodity.
-To retain the maximum flavors and complexity of honey, less is more.
-A truly organic honey is never heated nor filtered.
-Honey that has the consistency of syrup has been overheated.
+To preserve its fullest flavor and complexity, less is more.
+Truly raw, organic honey is never overheated or excessively filtered.
+Honey with the consistency of syrup has often been overheated, diminishing both its character and its natural integrity.